 Q: What is a balustrade?

-A: No. All of our balustrades are customised for every project.
-These are fully fabricated, powdercoated and installed to NCC and Australian Standards.
+A: In some instances.
+All of our balustrades are customised for every project.
+These are fully fabricated, powder coated and installed to NCC and Australian Standards.
 If you have a large rural project that requires supply only balustrade, give us a call to discuss.

 Q: Am I allowed to have horizontal bars or horizontal stainless steel wires as a balustrade?

-A: Yes - however if the fall is more than 4000mm from the surface below to the proposed floor height, then no 'climbable' element is permitted in that balustrade between 150mm and 760mm (which includes all horizontal bars and stainless steel wires).
+A: Yes – however if the fall is more than 4000mm from proposed floor height to the surface below, then no ‘climbable’ element is permitted in that balustrade between 150mm and 760mm (which includes all horizontal bars and stainless steel wires).

 Q: I have 30 metres of required balustrade.
 What is your standard price per metre?

-A: There are many factors that can influence the price of your balustrade. i.e The amount of mitres, curved balconies, fall in heights, colour of glass, timber deck or concrete slab fixings and different powdercoat colours.
-We are reluctant to offer approximate pricings over the phone as the price could significantly change after reviewing the plans.
-Please visit the REQUEST A QUOTE page to see what we require for a valid quote.
+A: There are many factors that can influence the price of your balustrade, including the number of metres, whether your balcony is curved, fall in heights, colour of glass, timber deck or concrete slab fixings, location and different powder coat colours.
+We are reluctant to offer approximate pricing over the phone as the price could change significantly after reviewing the plans.
+Please visit the REQUEST A QUOTE page to see what information we require to provide an accurate quote.

-Q: Why can't I have a frameless glass balustrade?
-My neighbour has it!
+Q: Why can’t I have a frameless glass balustrade?
+My neighbour has one!

-A: New Australian Glazing Standards were introduced in 2006, so it is likely your neighbour’s balustrade was installed prior to this.
-The new standards state that “If the balustrade is protecting a difference in level of equal to, or greater than, 1000mm, an independant or interlinking handrail is required…” However, innovative new technologies have developed a structural frameless glass balustrade that stays in place when broken – give us a call to discuss your requirements.
+A: Revised Australian Glazing Standards were introduced in 2006, so it is likely your neighbour’s balustrade was installed prior to this.
+The new standards state that “If the balustrade is protecting a difference in level of equal to, or greater than, 1000mm, an independent or interlinking handrail is required…” However, innovative new technologies have developed a structural frameless glass balustrade that stays in place when broken – give us a call to discuss your requirements.

 Q: Why can’t I have 3m post centres?
 It would look better.

 A: All balustrade must conform to load requirements set down in AS 1170.1-2002.
-As a general statement, post centres may not span greater than 1400mm to stay within these structural guidelines.
+As a general rule, post centres may not span greater than 1400mm to stay within these structural guidelines.

-A: Yes, and there are issues with tile breakages, water-proofing and fixings under the deck.
+A: Yes, and there are issues with tile breakage, water-proofing and fixing points under the deck.
 We highly recommend contacting ABnc prior to sheeting the deck to review noggin placements and installation methods.

 Q: I want to completely change my pool fence.
 Do I require a permit?

 A: Yes.
 Please contact your local council for further information.
-Visit the LINKS section for some useful contacts.
-ABnc requires a copy of the permit to undergo any pool fencing modifications.
+ABnc requires a copy of the council permit before we can commence any pool fencing modifications.

-Q: I have a pool fence which has a fall greater than 1000mm on only one of the sides on our pool deck.
+Q: I have a pool fence which has a fall greater than 1000mm on only one side of the pool deck.
 Can I continue my frameless glass around my pool to the area which includes the fall?

-A: No. As stated before, any fall equal to or greater than 1000mm requires a interlinking handrail.
-There are alternatives, please call to discuss.
+A: No. As stated above, any fall equal to or greater than 1000mm requires an interlinking handrail.
+There are alternatives though – please call us to discuss.